-We present here the second-order distance-redshift relation for a $\Lambda$CDM model, and identify key new lensing effects, some of which will be observable with the next generation of cosmological experiments.
-The derivation is very involved and is given in an accompanying paper~\cite{paperII}.\footnote{After we presented the first version of this paper on the arXiv another group presented the full second-order distance-redshift relation using a very different approach~\cite{BenDayan:2012ct,BenDayan:2012wi}.}
+We present here the second-order distance-redshift relation for a general dark energy model, and identify key new lensing effects, some of which will be observable with the next generation of cosmological experiments.
+The derivation is very involved and is given in an accompanying paper~\cite{Umeh:2014ana}.

+Another group independently presented the full second-order distance-redshift relation using a very different approach~\cite{BenDayan:2012wi}~-- see also related work~\cite{BenDayan:2012ct,BenDayan:2013gc,Fanizza:2013doa,Nugier:2013tca}.
+Their approach starts with a general light-cone coordinate system, from which the relevant relations are found using a suitable coordinate transformation.
+Our approach solves the Sachs equations perturbatively in the familiar Poisson (Newtonian) gauge.
+Our final result is presented in a fully expanded, ready-to-use and familiar form~-- as Doppler terms at the source, and as integrals over the Newtonian potential, with terms grouped into separate physical effects.

 \paragraph{\bf\em Nonlinear optical equations}

 In a general spacetime, the optical properties are governed by the Sachs equations.
 Lensing effects comes in several parts.
 The redshift of a source $z$ is related to the affine parameter $\lambda$ along a light ray via~\cite{Clarkson:2011br} \be \frac{\d z}{\d \lambda}=-(1+ z)^2\left[\frac{1}{3}\, \Theta + \sigma_{ab}n^{a}n^{b}\right], \ee where $\Theta$ is the volume expansion rate of cold matter, $\sigma_{ab}$ is its shear, and $n^a$ is the spatial direction of the light ray which we choose pointing in the direction of observation.
 Lensing magnification and shear are determined by